-The Zastava M48 — there are many like it, but this one is mine!
+The Zastava M48 Mauser — there are many like it, but this one is mine!

 Mausers are the gold standard for MILSURP rifles for many people, myself included.
 Sure, there are other great designs like the Swiss K31 and British SMLE, but no series of rifles has been more consistently excellent like the ones that are based on the Mauser 98 action.
 Sorry if that pisses off any Mosin-Nagant-o-philes out there, but it’s a fact.
 I love my Mosins too, but the truth is that they’re garbage next to any Mauser 98 variant in reasonable condition.
 I include the M1903 Springfield in that latter group since most of us know that the ’03 action was essentially a Mauser copy.
 Mauser sued over it too but got sidetracked by a little dust-up known as World War I.

-Here are some things to know about the Mauser M48 — weigh in afterward and help us tell some more of this MILSURP gem’s story!
+Here are some things to know about the Mauser M48 — in this episode of Weapon Crush Wednesday!

 The M48 Mauser, Yugoslavian style